kunigami/kunigami.github.io/blog/_posts/2021-02-08-linux-filesystems-overview.md

 That’s one aspect I like the most in writing posts which is to focus on one topic and try to learn as much as possible in a bounded window of time.

+## Related Posts

+* [Sockets]({{site.url}}/blog/2020/03/07/sockets.html).
+As discussed in this post, we previously talked about network sockets, which is another case of data transfer (between different machines the network) that is modeled as a file.
+We can see that in that post where it mentions `socket()` returns a file descriptor.

 ## References

 * [[1](https://tldp.org/LDP/intro-linux/html/chap_03.html)] Introduction to Linux: Chapter 3.
 About files and the file system